-The district interprets advise the Board if she believes it is not in compliance with law, contractual agreements, or the Board's own policies on Governance Process and Board-Superintendent relationship as calling on department heads, Legal and Policy Counsel, and consultants from outside the district to assist assuring the district is in compliance.
+The district interprets advise the Board if the superintendent believes it is not in compliance with law, contractual agreements, or the Board's own policies on Governance Process and Board-Superintendent relationship as calling on department heads, Legal and Policy Counsel, and consultants from outside the district to assist assuring the district is in compliance.
 The Board will be advised as appropriate in these circumstances

 The Superintendent interprets Board behavior that is detrimental to the work relationship between the Board and Superintendent as instances where actions occur that are in conflict with the Governance Process Policies.
 In reviewing specific policies that outline Board behavior that may be detrimental to the working relationship between the Board and Superintendent, Governing Style GP 3.1, Board Members' Code of Conduct GP 3.5, and Board Committee or Liaison Principles outline circumstances where the differentiation of the Board and Superintendent responsibilities are defined.
-Should the Superintendent identify instances where Board actions appear to fall outside of these differentiated responsibilities, she will refer these instances to the Board President.
+Should the Superintendent identify instances where Board actions appear to fall outside of these differentiated responsibilities, they will refer these instances to the Board President.

 The district has initiated and sought approval for district policies the Board is legally required to adopt.
 The adoption of new district policies and revision of existing district policies is an ongoing process as new laws requiring such action are passed each legislative session.
+An example of this are policies related to student code of conduct.

-The Superintendent has discussed with the Board President any instances where she has concerns about conduct outlined in Governance Process policies.
+The Superintendent has discussed with the Board President any instances of concern about conduct outlined in Governance Process policies.